Parkside Financial Bank & Trust Lowers Stock Position in Schwab U.S. Mid-Cap ETF (NYSEARCA:SCHM)

-Parkside Financial Bank & Trust lowered its stake in shares of Schwab U.S. Mid-Cap ETF (NYSEARCA:SCHM – Free Report) by 4.6% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 9,247 shares of the company’s stock after selling 447 shares during the quarter.
-Parkside Financial Bank & Trust’s holdings in Schwab U.S. Mid-Cap ETF were worth $626,000 as of its most recent filing with the Securities and Exchange Commission.
+Parkside Financial Bank & Trust trimmed its holdings in Schwab U.S. Mid-Cap ETF (NYSEARCA:SCHM – Free Report) by 4.6% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 9,247 shares of the company’s stock after selling 447 shares during the quarter.
+Parkside Financial Bank & Trust’s holdings in Schwab U.S. Mid-Cap ETF were worth $626,000 at the end of the most recent quarter.

 Schwab U.S. Mid-Cap ETF Trading Up 0.3 %